 Ideal for students and working professionals, Math for the Professional Kitchen explains all the essential mathematical skills needed to run a successful, profitable operation.
-From scaling recipes and converting units of measure to costing ingredients and setting menu prices, this book provides a thorough understanding of the crucial math concepts used in the restaurant and foodservice industry.
+From scaling recipes and converting units of measure, to costing ingredients and setting menu prices, it covers crucial information that will benefit every foodservice provider.

 Written by three veteran math instructors from The Culinary Institute of America, the book utilizes a teaching methodology based on daily in-classroom practice.
 The entirety of the standard culinary math curriculum is covered, including conversions, determining yields, purchasing, portioning, and more.

 - Vital mathematical concepts are reinforced with easy-to-understand examples and review questions

 - This is a thorough, comprehensive main text for culinary students as well as a great kitchen reference for working professionals